LichangLovesCS/CIS520-Music-Recommender/README.md

 Finally run python3 s.py and open the browser and type localhost:5000.
 The web interface should then start running.

 ### Features
-A demo of the interface can be found at web-demo.pov.
+A demo of the interface can be found at web-demo.mov.

 ## Running the topic model (EM algo)
 The algorithm runs on a smaller set of the original last.fm dataset.
 The smaller set is my_dat.csv.
 Change the file location in my_script.r line 5 and run the entire R script.